 “Under normal conditions, we rely on additional standby locomotives to fill in when mechanical issues occur,” Padgette writes.
 “In recent weeks, those standby locomotives have not been available, which has made it more difficult to recover quickly from mechanical problems and has led to an increase in cancellations.”
 The authority is pursuing short-term lease of additional locomotives, and is working to return sidelined equipment to service, he says, while Caltrans is moving forward with an overhaul program for the operation’s older locomotives.

-The Capitol Corridor and Gold Runner operations began experiencing extended equipment-related cancellations in September, which led to maintenance for locomotives and cars being taken over by Herzog Transit Services subsidiary Transit America [see “Maintenance responsibilities shift …,” Trains.com, Sept.
+The Capitol Corridor and Gold Runner operations began experiencing extended equipment-related cancellations in September.
+Maintenance for locomotives and cars is overseen by Herzog Transit Services subsidiary Transit America, a move that took place in August [see “Maintenance responsibilities shift …,” Trains.com, Sept.
 29, 2025].